-See IR 2.

-Article 6, paragraph 2

-Article 3(4) of Directive 2003/35/EC amends Article 6 of the EIA Directive (see, in particular, new Article 6(2) and (3) thereof).
-The ‘public concerned’ is defined in Article 3(1) as the public ‘affected or likely to be affected, or having an interest in the environmental decision-making procedures’ concerned (any NGO promoting environmental protection is expressly deemed to have such an interest).
+The 'public concerned' is defined in Article 3(1) of the Public Participation Directive as the public "affected or likely to be affected, or having an interest in the environmental decision-making procedures".
+An NGO promoting environmental protection is expressly deemed to have such an interest.

 Article 6, paragraph 3

-The relevant provisions are to be found in Article 3(4) of Directive 2003/35, which amends Article 6 of the EIA Directive (see, in particular, new Article 6(2), (3) and (6) thereof).
-The public is informed early in the environmental decision-making procedure and, at the latest, as soon as information can reasonably be provided.
+Article 3(4) of the Public Participation Directive sets reasonable time-frames for effective public participation.
+The public is informed early in the environmental decision-making and, at the latest, as soon as information can reasonably be provided.

 Article 6, paragraphs 4 to 10

-Reference is made to IR 2.
+Those provisions of the Aarhus Convention are implemented in Article 3(4) to (6) of the Public Participation Directive and the EIA Directive.
+Further details are given in the earlier EU Implementation Reports.

 Article 6, paragraph 11

-An amendment to the Aarhus Convention was adopted in May 2005.
-It specifies the obligations placed on Parties with regard to public participation in decision-making processes concerning genetically modified organisms (GMOs).
-Any Party whose regulatory framework is consistent with the GMO amendment would also be in line with Article 6, paragraph 11, of the Convention.
-Reference is therefore made to part XXXIII and following of the present report.
+The amendment to the Aarhus Convention on genetically modified organisms (GMOs) was adopted in May 2005.
+It specifies the obligations of Parties with regard to public participation in decision-making processes concerning GMOs.
+Any Party whose regulatory framework is consistent with the GMO amendment is also in line with Article 6, paragraph 11, of the Convention.
+Reference is thus made to part XXXIII and following of the present report.

 XVI.
 Obstacles encountered in the implementation of Article 6